 With competitive salaries, SEN allowances, and a range of opportunities for professional development, this is a career path that can offer both personal and professional fulfilment.

 If you’re interested in becoming an SEN teaching assistant, now is the perfect time to take the first step towards your new career.
-Check out our courses to help you along your way.
+Check out our SEN courses to help you along the way.